choopm/initrd/README.md

 ## Usage:
 If specified, the init will try to use the keyfile to open your luks container (defined by crypt_root=).
-If there's no keyfile defined, or it's unavaiable, you will be prompted for a password.
+If there's no keyfile defined, or it's unavailable (init is waiting 5 seconds for the device), you will be prompted for a password.
 In the meantime, you may login via SSH, either by `root:root` or public-key defined in [authorized_keys](authorized_keys) (user:pass configureable or deactivatable by -s in [init](init)).
 As soon as the luks containers opens, everything is cleaned up, your specified `root=` is mounted and it's switch_root'ed to.